mkaksoy/next-mini/README.md

 ## What is next-mini?

-next-minix is ​​a more minimalist version of the Next JS framework.
+next-mini is ​​a more minimalist version of the Next JS framework.

 _**Usage:**_